horar/strata-host-core/host/CouchBaseLite/Readme.md

 ./build/couchbase_lite_cpp_test
 ```

-Db location will be inside build/db/${dbname}/db.sqlite3.
+DB location will be inside build/db/${dbname}/db.sqlite3.
-The db can be viewed using any sqlite viewer
+The db can be viewed using any sqlite viewer.
 sqlitebrowser is a good choice!